This the first blog post I ever wrote.

 So we are just waiting now… it will be around 5 days before they will attempt to take him off bypass and see what happens… I have no idea what will happen if that doesn’t work.

 So many things whirled through my head as I drove home last night.
 It’s just not fair really…. not fair to us or to person who donated their heart and their family.
 But of course this is life… bad things happen and we have to deal with them.
-But I can’t even begin to imagine what it would be like to loose my father… my heart aches so badly for Baldy Boy and his brothers and sisters having to face this.
+But I can’t even begin to imagine what it would be like to loose my father… my heart aches so badly for my husband and his brothers and sisters having to face this.
 And to loose a husband…. that is too scary to contemplate.

-I know we’ve had our fair share of miracles but crap!
-I so hope the universe has another one in store for us right now.
+I know we’ve had our fair share of miracles but I so hope the universe has another one in store for us right now.